Skip to content

 git push --no-verify

-What are some best practices to set up hooks?
+What are the best practices for using hooks?